Skip to main content

 Traditional Sweet Bread

-Sweet bread often flavored with cinnamon and sometimes fruit, served during celebrations and special occasions in Swazi households.
+Sweet bread, usually scented with cinnamon and sometimes studded with fruit, baked for celebrations and special occasions in Swazi homes.

 vegetarianContains: glutenContains: dairy